nurullhkrds/react/README.md

    </td>
    <td>
-   <p>With this project, I reinforced how to pull data from the backend with the Axios library.</p>
+   <p>It was a project where I consolidated state management in the best way using the react-redux toolkit.
+   I could see how powerful Redux is, especially when it comes to managing functions and variables with a single component.</p>
    <a href="https://github.com/nurullhkrds/react/tree/main/apple" >click here </a>
    </td>